-Many massage and spa businesses incorporate social media into their marketing strategy by creating Facebook pages, yelp accounts, twitter feeds, and LinkedIn profiles, among others.
-They use these platforms to broadcast their message out to the masses, but how many businesses incorporate social listening into their media marketing strategy?
+Many massage and spa businesses incorporate social media into their marketing strategy by creating Facebook pages, yelp accounts, Twitter feeds, and LinkedIn profiles, among others.
+They use these platforms to broadcast their message to the masses, but how many businesses incorporate social listening into their media marketing strategy?

-I recently had a conversation with Felicia Brown, well known author and marketing expert, during which I asked her what she thought was important regarding social listening.
-She responded “I think it is important for therapists to realize that their clients are social listening.
-The client may never post a comment, like a picture or share a post, but that doesn’t mean they aren’t listening.
+I recently had a conversation with Felicia Brown, a well-known author and marketing expert, during which I asked her what she thought was important regarding social listening.
+She responded, “I think it is important for therapists to realize that their clients are social listening.
+The client may never post a comment, like a picture, or share a post, but that doesn’t mean they aren’t listening.
 Therapists are constantly making an impression, good or bad, so they should pay attention to all their social media communications, both on their business pages and personal pages.”
 I asked Felicia if she could elaborate on that some.
-She replied “Sure, Customers and potential customers don’t separate the therapist as an individual from the therapist as a professional.
+She replied, “Sure, Customers and potential customers don’t separate the therapist as an individual from the therapist as a professional.
 Massage is one of those businesses where the therapist themselves is part of the product.
-Any post the therapist makes, on either their personal or business page, reflects back on the therapist themselves.
-So highly charged political posts, client bashing posts, or ranting about life in general are all potential disasters to the therapist’s brand.
-Many therapists may say that they don’t post charged comments on their business page and aren’t friends with clients on their personal page, but they are friends with potential clients and those potential clients may have friends they would consider referring.
+On either their personal or business page and post the therapist makes reflects on the therapist themselves.
+So highly charged political posts, client bashing posts, or ranting about life, in general, are all potential disasters to the therapist’s brand.
+Many therapists may say that they don’t post charged comments on their business page and aren’t friends with clients on their personal page, but they are friends with potential clients, and those potential clients may have friends they would consider referring to.
 Those potential clients may never make an appointment or refer a friend if they are turned off by something that makes them feel they can’t relate to or trust the therapist.”

 Here are a few social listening exercises to try out:

 Identify 5 competitors that are in your geographic area that offer similar services to those you offer.